liballeg/allegro5/README.txt

 installed on your system.
 At the same time, you may select options to customise your build.
 If you are unsure of what you are doing, leave all the options at the defaults.

+You must configure Allegro with a separate build directory.
+For example,

+    mkdir build
+    cd build
+    cmake ..

+If you configure Allegro to build in the source directory (i.e. `cmake .`) you will get an error message.
+Delete `CMakeCache.txt` and the `CMakeFiles` directory and re-configure as described above.

 Once the configuration step is successful, you will invoke another tool to build Allegro.
 The tool depends on your compiler, but is usually either